What does success look like to you?

-This marketing KPI is an important one for sales managers and their teams, as well as the marketers delivering these leads.
+This digital marketing KPI is an important one for sales managers and their teams, as well as the marketers delivering these leads.
 The cost to bring in each single lead provides a valuable insight into the big picture of your company’s marketing.

 Cost per Converted Lead